91ahmed/JsInspector/README.md

 ## Js-Inspector
-<dd> Pure <mark>javascript</mark> library to validate your application's incoming data.
+<dd> Pure javascript library to validate your application's incoming data.
 It includes several validation rules that you may apply to the data. </dd>

 #### # How to Use
 ``` html